Beginner friendly environment

-Yes, Tater Racing with the help of some local athletes will be hosting the clinic this year, mark your calendars, on two Saturdays before the race at 3PM at the race venue – DCR Hampton Ponds State Park in Westfield on Route 202.
+Yes, Tater Racing with the help of some local athletes will be hosting the clinic this year, mark your calendars, on Saturday May 20, 2023 at 3PM at the race venue – DCR Hampton Ponds State Park in Westfield on Route 202.
 Bring your gear to try out all events.
 We hope to be in person, but we may have to be virtual, stay tuned.

 If bad weather is possible on Saturday, is the clinic rain or shine?